syang11/KNN/README.md

 Welcome!

 This repo stores codes and data for the paper:
 > Shu Yang, Junwen Wang, Raymond Ng.
-Predicting sequence preference for poorly studied RNA-binding protein based on correlated evolution.
+Inferring RNA sequence preferences for poorly studied RNA-binding proteins based on co-evolution.
+BMC Bioinformatics.
+2018.

 It contains:
 1. Scripts for the KNN method presented in the paper.
 And supplementary data for performance results.